arunharshan/warwick-organic/README.md

-# warwick-organic

-MERN stack Retail store for selling Organic products from farmers
+Info:
+This is a work in progress project.

 # Technologies:

-React 16.8 MongoDB, Express (MERN stack)
+React 16.8 MongoDB, Express (MERN stack), JWT token, Bcrypt,

+Git clone the repo; npm install and npm run server

 # Step:1 How to setup a basic Express server: